Abhi4516/Security_system_UsingFace_Liveliness_detection/README.md

 ### A. Model Framework

-The proposed system combines **Face Net** with liveliness detection.
+The proposed system combines **Dlib** with liveliness detection.
 The model uses a **Haar Cascade Classifier** to detect faces in real-time.
 Once the face is detected, the system determines whether the face is real or fake using a liveliness detection technique.

 Liveliness detection differentiates between live and non-living features.
 The key goal is to detect faces and eyes in real time.
 Here, the **Haar Cascade Classifier** is employed for object detection tasks like face and eye detection.
 This classifier is a machine learning-based algorithm for detecting objects in images or videos.